vicsz/cloud-lab/README.md

 ## 10 - Data on PCF

-Note, the default cache implementation uses local in-memory caching, but this can be easily change to use 3rd party caching solutions such as Redis.
+Note, the default data implementation uses a local in-memory storage (H2), but this can be easily changed to something else like MySQL.

 ### 10.1 - Add the MySQL dependency to the build script.